JuliaIntervals/IntervalBoxes.jl/README.md

 ## Range of multi-dimensional functions

 Interval arithmetic allows us to compute an enclosure (in general, an over-estimate) of the range of a multi-dimensional function.

-For instance,
+E.g.,

 ```jl
 julia> f((x, y)) = x + y